iriiiina/mm-to-point/README.md

 ## Issues and Problems
 If you have any issues, problems, questions or suggestions about the converter, please let me know.
 You can either write me to my email [irina.ivanova@protonmail.com](irina.ivanova@protonmail.com) or create an [Issue](https://github.com/iriiiina/mm-to-point/issues) here at this GitHub repo.

-## Ads
-I am planning to insert some ads to pay back my free time I spent on this app.
-This will be small civil add, not the overhelming one, so please don't be mad about it.

 ## Icons and Pictures

 ### Icon by Font Awesome